Hahnbach

-Hahnbach is a municipality in the district of Amberg-Sulzbach in Bavaria in Germany.
+Hahnbach (/de/) is a municipality in the district of Amberg-Sulzbach in Bavaria in Germany.
 There are living at the moment about 5000 people.
 The most important districts are: Fronbergsiedlung, Friedhofsiedlung, Süd 3, Markt.
 About 2000 of the 5000 people are not living in Hahnbach by itself, they are living in villages like Dürnsricht or Iber, which are in the area of Hahnbach.
 SSince 2014, the Mayor of Hahnbach is Bernhard Lindner (CSU).
 The CSU is the most popular party in Hahnbach, at the last election they got more than 75% of the votes, at place two was the SPD with at least 20% of the votes.
 The most important objects of interest are the Amberger Tor and the Fahrraddenkmal, which shows a biker holding his bike.
 The church in Hahnbach is called St. Jakobus Church.
 The sports team is called SV Hahnbach.

 Geography

 Apart from Hahnbach the municipality consists of the following villages: